Sasha & John Digweed: Delta Heavy tour and hiatus (2002–2006)

 Sasha and Digweed began their ambitious Delta Heavy Tour of the United States in 2002, following the closing of Twilo.
 The tour featured veteran tour producer Kevin Lyman and opening act Jimmy Van M, the tour covered 31 cities and played to 85,000 people.
-Sasha and Digweed performed at Water Street Music Hall in Rochester, New York in April of 2002.
+Sasha and Digweed performed at Water Street Music Hall in Rochester, New York in April 2002.
 The appearances were complete with laser shows and video production, were similar to rock concerts than to typical DJ events.
 This motif was new to the DJing scene, and compelled other DJs to host similar concerts.

 2004 marked the tenth anniversary of Renaissance: The Mix Collection, which had been out of print for years prior.
 Sasha and Digweed decided to release an anniversary edition of the album.
 However, rather than re-release the album straight forward, they recreated the album in a brand new session.
 Two tracks by M People that featured on the original 1994 release had to be dropped due to licensing issues, so they were replaced by a track each by Orchestral Manoeuvres in the Dark and Anthony White respectively.
 Though the original blend sequences from the original album remained the same, Sasha and Digweed re-created the album using Apple G4 laptops in order to create, what they considered, a better quality version of the original mix, with recording techniques simply not available in 1994, as well as the advantage of crystal clear audio, and spatial separation of frequencies within the song, making it sound more dynamic.

 The duo's next release was based on Delta Heavy.
 The release was a Region 1 DVD of performance highlights, interviews, and behind-the-scenes footage, Sasha & John Digweed present Delta Heavy, released on System Recordings.
 Ben Turner, creator of the DanceStar awards, retrospectively described the Delta Heavy tour as "a landmark moment for electronic music".

 Though the duo of Sasha and Digweed never explicitly split up, demanding schedules and frequent independent touring prevented any substantial collaboration for a long period after Delta Heavy.